Modbus/TCP Connectivity Guide

 Adding Machine in MachineMetrics

-Step 1: Assets → Machines → Add Machine
+Step 1: Navigate to Assets → Machines → Add Machine and enter machine details (name, make, model).

 - Modbus TCP (for PLCs, generic Modbus devices)